CHALUPEC, BARBARA APOLONIA [POLA NEGRI]

-Negri made her stage debut in 1913 in Gerhardt Hauptmann's Hannele in Warsaw and appeared the following year in her first film, Niewolnica Zmyslow.
-Her stage work attracted the attention of Alexandr Hertz, a pioneer Polish film producer, who made several of her earliest films.
+Negri made her stage debut in 1913 in Gerhardt Hauptmann's Hannele in Warsaw and appeared the following year in her first film, Niewolnica Zmyslów.
+Her stage work attracted the attention of Alexander Hertz, a pioneer Polish film producer, who made several of her earliest films.
 She also starred in Max Reinhardt's pantomime play Sumurun in Warsaw, and in 1917, at Reinhardt's urging, she continued the role in Berlin.
-After World War I she appeared in a series of German films, including Carmen and Madame DuBarry (Passion) both directed by Ernst Lubitsch.
+After World War I she appeared in a series of German films, including Carmen and Madame DuBarry (released as Passion in the United States) both directed by Ernst Lubitsch.
 The two films subsequently became major hits in the United States.
 Offers began to pour in from Hollywood, and in 1922 Negri signed a contract with Famous Players-Lasky (later Paramount).
 Her arrival in New York was greated with great fanfare, and she quickly rose to stardom in such films as Forbidden Paradise (1924) and Hotel Imperial (1927).
 Known for her fiery temperament and her exotic looks, she became the prototypical "vamp" of 1920s Hollywood.
 She was romantically linked with Charlie Chaplin, and carried on a well-publicized affair with Rudolph Valentino, which lasted until his death in 1926.

 With the advent of talkies in the late 1920s Negri's Hollywood career faltered, and in the early 1930s she returned to Europe.
 She made one film in France, Fanatisme (1934), before signing a contract with German film studio UFA in 1935.
-She made several well-regarded films in those years, including Mazurka (1935), Moskou-Shanghai (1937), and Madame Bovary (1937).
-She fled Germany after the outbreak of World War II, settled briefly in France, then sailed for the United States in 1940.
+She made several well-regarded films in those years, including Mazurka (1935), Moskau-Shanghai (1937), and Madame Bovary (1937).
+She fled Europe after the outbreak of World War II and sailed for the United States in 1940.
 Her arrival in New York was clouded by unfounded charges that she had had an affair with Hitler.
 She eventually cleared her name and attempted to make a comeback in Hollywood, but made only two films thereafter, Hi Diddle Diddle (1943) and The Moonspinners (1964).